 2 The International Council decides the schedule for subscription rates after it receives the recommendations of the Board.
 (See Statutes Articles VI.1.2 and VII.2)

-3 The Union may also seek and accept funds from other sources approved by the Board.

 ARTICLE XVI: Internal Regulations

 1 The Internal Regulations establish the details of the application of these Statutes.
 In particular, they outline the arrangements that need to be adopted in order to ensure continuity of work in the various organs of the Union.